Trotta History, Family Crest & Coats of Arms

 Early Notables of the Trotta family (pre 1700)

-Prominent bearers of the family name Trotta during this time period were Thilo von Trotha, who was unquestionably the most famous and important member of the family.
-He first served as canon of the...
+Notable figures of the time with the name Trotta were Thilo von Trotha, who was unquestionably the most famous and important member of the family.
+He first served as canon of the Magdeburg...

 Trotta migration to the United States +